Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.rpm
 ```

 Revolutions per minute, a unit of rotational speed, defined as 2π rad / minute.

-Dimension: 𝐓^-1.

-See Also: `Unitful.minute`, `Unitful.rad`.

 #### RevolutionsPerSecond